BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 5. Leave the Stream Deck profile that has your Spotify plugin to another on, then go back.

 ### The playlist dropdown is empty
 Due to API updates from Spotify we are no longer able to support the playlist actions.
 We recommend using the **Play URI** action instead.

-### I don't see a certain playlist in the plugin
-Due to API updates from Spotify we are no longer able to support the playlist actions.
-We recommend using the **Play URI** action instead.

 ## Installation issues